nmdra/Finance-Tracker-API/README.md

 *A comprehensive API designed to manage and track personal finances.
 This API includes features for user authentication, transaction management, budget tracking, goal setting, and real-time notifications.
 It is built with **Node.js, Express, MongoDB, and Redis**.*

 > [!IMPORTANT]
-> The **Docker Production Image** is available for use at: [Production Image on GitHub Container Registry](https://github.com/nmdra/Finance-Tracker-API/pkgs/container/finapi).
+> The **Docker Production Image** is available for use at: [GitHub Container Registry](https://github.com/nmdra/Finance-Tracker-API/pkgs/container/finapi).
 >
 > For detailed deployment instructions, please refer to the [Production Deployment](#-production-deployment) section.